 Recycling food can be beneficial for others and yourself.

-What do councils do with food waste in general?
-Well, in the countries where garbage is recycled, food waste is gathered in huge landfills, where it’s later covered with a thin layer of soil, and is then left to become natural compost.
+A great deal of fruits and vegetables are rejected by shops for purely for cosmetic reasons such as shape, size or colour.
+In that case the production doesn’t even leave the farm it was cultivated in, but instead gets thrown away.
+In countries where garbage is recycled, food waste is gathered in huge landfills, where it’s later covered with a thin layer of soil, and left to become natural compost.

 Recycling your own food leftovers, or simply said – composting, instead of simply throwing them in the rubbish bin has a long list of benefits for you, your community and the environment.